docs/cli-reference.md

 randal init --persona # Legacy persona-artifact helper; prefer the standalone script below

-randal init --from <path> # Bootstrap from existing config
+randal init --from <path> # Bootstrap durable config from existing config

 See Init Modes for details on each mode.